-School principal Anna Rauru said the school will celebrate the milestone during the first term with a range of fun activities for all to enjoy including a thanks giving service, picnic and an open day.
+School principal Anna Rauru said the school will celebrate the milestone this term with a range of fun activities for all to enjoy including a thanks-giving service, picnic and an open day.
 The school is also organising a commemorative t-shirt for those wanting a keepsake to mark the event.
-The milestone will be a great opportunity for the people of Tauhunu, ex-students of the school and the people of Manihiki to come together and celebrate.
+Rauru says the milestone is set to be a great opportunity for the people of Tauhunu, ex-students of the school and the people of Manihiki to come together and celebrate.

-Ruamanu students and the mayor of Manihiki pose with visiting members of the New Zealand army.
+Ruamanu students and the mayor of Manihiki pose with visiting members of the New Zealand army last year.